 You should make sure your Dutch oven is, in fact, cast iron and can withstand very high temperatures.

 Traditional Cast Iron Dutch Oven

 A traditional cast-iron Dutch oven is a heavy-lidded cooking pot that has been around for centuries.
-The iron is seasoned for protection of the pot as well as for the purpose of stopping the food being prepared from sticking to the surface of the pot.
+The iron is seasoned for the protection of the pot as well as to stop the food being prepared from sticking to the surface of the pot.

 Enamel Cast Iron Dutch Dutch Oven

-An enamel cast-iron Dutch oven is coated with porcelain enamel which totally covers the inside and outside of the oven as well as the top and bottom of the lid.
+An enamel cast-iron Dutch oven is coated with porcelain enamel, which covers the inside and outside of the oven as well as the top and bottom of the lid.
 These ovens do not need to be maintained with regular seasoning as a traditional Dutch oven.

-When preparing food a light covering of oil is generally used to prevent particles of food sticking to its surface because cast iron gets hot.
+When preparing food, a light covering of oil is generally used to prevent food particles from sticking to its surface because cast iron gets hot.